Gas Oven 'Glowbar'

 pretty easy to figure out what’s up with your cold oven.

 If your oven doesn’t light, but you see the ignitor glowing, it will

-under the oven floor, which is easily pulled up and removed.
-There's
+the oven floor, which is easily pulled up and removed.
+There's usually a

-usually a steel 'flame spreader' on top of the burner, which is also
+steel 'flame spreader' on top of the burner, which is also removed to

-removed to access the bake ignitor.
-In ovens with an exposed broil
+access the bake ignitor.
+In ovens with an exposed broil ignitor (up on

-ignitor (up on the oven ceiling), it's possible to confuse the two and
+the oven ceiling), it's possible to confuse the two and replace the

 If you’ve replaced the ignitor and it glows but the oven still doesn’t